Religion & Philosophy

 At key stage 3, all students will study the Academy's Religion and Philosophy curriculum.

-At key stage 4, many students choose to study RS GCSE, and all students will follow the "Core RE" curriculum, engaging in a weekly lesson of RE with an RE specialist which complements those studying GCSE and provides a holistic religion and worldviews education for all students.
+At key stage 4, many students choose to study RS GCSE, and all students will follow the "Core RE" curriculum, engaging in a weekly lesson of RE with an RE specialist, which complements those studying GCSE and provides a holistic religion and worldviews education for all students.

-At Key stage 5, the themes and content of Religious Education is explored through the wider SPHERE/tutor programme and assemblies.
+At Key Stage 5, the themes and content of Religious Education is explored through the wider SPHERE/tutor programme and assemblies.
 Events and talks marking key festivals and occasions supplement what students already know about religions and worldviews, and further themes are taught through the Sixth Form SPHERE programme linked to the Academy's wider Sixth Form SMSC provision.

-Cross Curricular Religious Education:
+Cross-Curricular Religious Education:

 All Religion & Philosophy curriculum documents appear below: